Advanced Diploma of Engineering Technology - Electrical - UEE62111

 RMIT has a strong Industry Advisory Committee (IAC), which links the program and industry.
 The IAC includes representatives from local electrical industries.
 The committee meets twice yearly, and provides feedback on programs to ensure they reflect the changing needs of industry.

 You’ll also be able to connect with industry representatives through participation in seminars, marketing events, industry awards and scholarships.

 |Advanced Diploma of Engineering Technology - Electrical||City Campus||

 2 years full time or part time over a longer period

 Program code: C6120

 National curriculum code: UEE62111

-As a graduate of this program you may become responsible for electrical and control support and administering and upgrading electrical facilities in small, medium or large-sized enterprises.
+As a graduate, you may become responsible for electrical and control support, and administering and upgrading electrical facilities in small, medium or large-sized enterprises.

 You'll gain skills in the installation, maintenance and administration of electrical and automation infrastructure.
-These skills will be applicable to a wide range of business, manufacturing and operational occupations where application of knowledge in electrical technology underpins the business operations.
+These will be applicable to a wide range of business, manufacturing and operational occupations where electrical technology underpins the business operations.